trevorwslee/MCE-DumbDisplay/README.md

 - `createImage(leds: string)` / `showImage(offset: number)` / `scrollImage(offset: number, interval: number)` -- similar to Images
 - `layer()` -- return the layer object to be used for some functions of DumbDisplay
 - notes:
   * unless "setup like local", which will replicate most commands to local Micro:bit, the DumbDisplayMB commands will be brief; in other words, you get to control the timing how long something is shown.
-For example, the text "Hello World!" can take a little while for Basic.showString() to finish (since it will scroll the text), DumbDisplay.showString() virtual takes no time to finish; you use Basic.pause() to allow time for the string to scroll in DD virtual screen on your phone.
+For example, the text "Hello World!" can take a little while for `basic.showString()` to finish (since it will scroll the text), `ddmb.showString()` virtual takes no time to finish; you use `basic.pause()` to allow time for the string to scroll in DD virtual screen on your phone.
-  * showLeds() / createImage() input is a string -- an "image literal" or a normal string; if it is a normal string, some similar format should be followed
+  * `showLeds()` / `createImage()` input is a string -- an "image literal" or a normal string; if it is a normal string, some similar format should be followed
     - char `#` -- ON
     - char `.` -- OFF
     - char `|` -- end of row